oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

    ![EBS home screen](../images/genz100.png "EBS home screen")

 3. You will see the Account Analysis dashboard.
-If you see any existing filters in the Selected refinements, please remove them and then enable personalization from "i" icon
+In that dashboard, enable personalization from "i" icon
    ![Personalize dashboard](../images/genz2000.png "Personalize dashboard")

 4. Click on the search bar to find the previously saved search [in Lab 2 - Task 2]